 Step 3: Enable Automatic Advanced Matching

-In the Events Manager, enable Automatic Advanced Matching to capture more data on users.
+In the event management tool, enable Automatic Advanced Matching to capture more data on users.
 This setting helps match website visitor data with Facebook user profiles, improving the accuracy of retargeting and audience building.

 Step 4: Test Your Pixel Installation